jeamy/asciisky/README.md

-# ASCII Sky - Celestial Tracker
+# ASCII Sky – RabbitMQ/PostgreSQL Test Application

-A web application that displays the current positions of celestial bodies (Sun, Moon, planets, asteroids, comets) in ASCII art.
+ASCII Sky is a **test and demonstration application for the combined use of RabbitMQ and PostgreSQL**.
+Its astronomy UI displays the current positions of the Sun, Moon, planets, asteroids, and comets as ASCII art, while providing a realistic workload for queues, workers, caching, persistence, and deduplication.

+The supported default setup is a **local, single-workstation system**: the web application, PostgreSQL, RabbitMQ, and the workers all run on one computer with Docker Compose and are used from a browser on that same computer.
+It is intended for development and experimentation, not as a production-ready public service.
+The repository also contains historical and experimental multi-host deployment material; that is outside the primary usage described here.

 ## Features